Introduction#

 Templates#

-A core reason I’m using Ansible is to set up the various configs for my services.
-For this, I typically template a config file from a role directory into a desired folder.
+A core reason I’m using Ansible is to set up configs for my services.
+For this, I typically template a config file from the role into the service folder.

 ansible.builtin.template: